r-kells/scream-example/README.md

 ## Setup

-`scream init` sets up an empty repository with all the basic files you need for you python monorepo.
+`scream init` sets up an empty repository with all the basic files you need for your python monorepo.

 ```bash
 mkdir monorepo